dwnmf/proxtract/README.md

 python scripts/smoke_test.py
 ```

-The script launches the REPL (and exits cleanly) and performs a one-file extraction using the public API.
+The script launches the TUI (and exits cleanly) and performs a one-file extraction using the public API.

 ## Development
 - Python 3.9+
 - Dependencies managed via `pyproject.toml`

-Run the REPL locally without installing by executing `python -m proxtract` from the project root.
+Run the TUI locally without installing by executing `python -m proxtract` from the project root.
 The banner gracefully falls back to ASCII art if the optional `art` dependency is unavailable.

 For editable development installs, use: